 Vetropack's sales team is responsible for a customer-oriented sales and marketing strategy.
-The information required for this comes from daily interactions with customers and a customer satisfaction survey conducted every three years.
-The most recent customer survey was carried out in 2019.
+The information required for this comes from daily interactions with customers and a customer satisfaction survey conducted periodically.
+The most recent customer survey was carried out in 2019, the next one is planned for 2023.
 Vetropack was rated "good" or "very good", which puts the company above the competitive average.
 Order processing, customer orientation, reliability and the proximity of production plants were cited as the company's most important strengths.
 Knowledge gained from the survey will help Vetropack implement targeted improvement measures designed to increase customer satisfaction even further.
+A new "Commercial Excellence" function was created in 2021, which led to the introduction of specific training and development measures for "Strategic Account Managers".